mxjp/gluon/docs/reference/error-handling.md

 	```

 ## Error Codes
-To keep the runtime as small as possible, gluon uses the error codes below instead of error messages.
+To keep the runtime as small as possible, rvx uses the error codes below instead of error messages.

 ### `G0`
 **Teardown hooks are explicitly not supported in this context and registering them is very likely a mistake.**